 - Are there any restrictions on the number of standard processes that I can implement?

-The value of communication on the basis of IT solutions
+The value of communication using IT solutions

-member of the board of eq system
+board member, eq system